aldertzomer/Microbial-Genomics-2022/_episodes/75_Pangenome_construction.md

 > Hints:
 > ~~~
 > grep -A 10 'genename' *.gbk
-> gives you the first ten line after the gene name was found
+> #gives you the first ten line after the gene name was found.
+Remember that grep is case sensitive!
 > ~~~
 > > ## Solution
 > >